This post may include affiliate links that earn us a small commission.

 With the right proportion of meat and vegetables, it is a well-balanced meal.
 You can customize it and add or remove vegetables as per your choice.
 Mushroom would be a good addition to the stew.

-Boneless Lamb Shoulder or Leg of Lamb works best for this Stew.
+Boneless Lamb Shoulder or Rib cuts work best for this Stew.
 Trim any extra fat while getting it from the local shop.

 If you are sort of time or don’t own a slow cooker, you still can enjoy this incredible Lamb Stew.
 You can either use a heavy bottom Soup Pot or Instant Pot to make this stew.